tollev/github-actions-workshop/README.md

 > * `steps:` run sequentially, and might run shell scripts or an action (a reusable, pre-made piece of code).
 Each step can run conditionally.
 If a step fails, all later steps fail by default (this is overrideable).

+## Build and test the application

-4. Let's use some pre-made actions to checkout our code, and install golang tooling.
+1. Let's use some pre-made actions to checkout our code, and install golang tooling.
 Replace the "hello world" step with the following steps:

     ```yml
           # Checkout code